-Ashlee is our head beertender and sometimes she helps on brewdays.
-She's particularly well-suited for holding stuff, sampling beer, giving honest feedback, and zesting fruits while making "that's what she said jokes" that are only kind of funny.
-She brings all kinds of ideas and good energy to the table, which mostly offset ALL of the bad jokes.
+Ashlee is an OG bird.
+Back in the homebrew days she would help hold stuff, sample beer, give honest feedback, and zest fruits while making "that's what she said jokes" that were only kind of funny.
+She brings all kinds of ideas and good energy to the table, which, mostly, offset ALL of the bad jokes.

-Ashlee's "real" gig is being a social media guru and assistant designer at Southwestern College, where she works with Kaydee.
+Ashlee's "real" gig is being an alumni director and social media guru at Southwestern College, where she works with Kaydee.
 Additionally, she is a lifestyle photographer and makes cool stuff out of leather to sell to people who like cool leather stuff.
 She also is a certified yoga instructor.

 First craft beer: High Noon Saloon, Oregon Trail Raspberry Wheat